-Since 2008 many children with haemangioma have been treated with a beta blocker called propranolol.
-This usually works quite well but occasionally it is not tolerated because of side effects.
+Haemangiomas have been well treated with a beta blocker called propranolol, but this medicine is occasionally not tolerated due to side effects.
+In this case atenolol may be used instead.
 It is less selective in its effect than atenolol and may not be suitable for some children such as those with frequent wheeziness.
 Atenolol may therefore sometimes be suggested as an alternative.

 Atenolol is a selective beta-blocker.
 Some nerves release a chemical called noradrenaline when they are stimulated, which in turn stimulates ‘beta adrenergic receptors’.
 These can cause a variety of effects.
 For instance, if the beta adrenergic receptors in the heart are stimulated, the heart pumps harder and faster than before, so more blood is pumped around the body.
 Beta-blocker medicines block the beta adrenergic receptors and stop them being stimulated.

-- Weakness and fatigue, showing floppiness and disinterest in surroundings
+- weakness and fatigue, such as floppiness and lack of interest in surroundings

 Occasionally we will suggest some tests to check that your child can safely take the medicine.
 These may include blood and urine tests, an electrocardiogram (ECG) and echocardiogram (Echo).
 If your child has multiple haemangiomas visible on the skin, we may also carry out an abdominal ultrasound scan to look for any haemangiomas in the liver.

 If you have any concerns about these side effects, please discuss them with your doctor or pharmacist.